-PROBLEM 3: HOW TO BEST USE DEBT IN RESPONDING TO NATURAL DISASTERS sasters destroying capital that then needs to be rebuilt before being destroyed by the next disaster, borrowing is ineffective.
+PROBLEM 3: HOW TO BEST USE DEBT IN RESPONDING TO NATURAL DISASTERS

+When developing countries are hit by natural disasters, they borrow to cushion the effect of the shock.
+This is a sound use of borrowing capacity, but it has its limits.
+When there is a sequence of natural disasters destroying capital that then needs to be rebuilt before being destroyed by the next disaster, borrowing is ineffective.
 Debt simply mounts, while domestic assets do not grow.
 Many Caribbean countries have fallen victim to this cycle.
 The IMF estimates that the cost to the Caribbean from natural disasters has averaged 2.4% of GDP each year between 1980-2020.
 One in ten disasters causes damage and loss of more than 30% of GDP in small countries.